St. Augustine Lawn Seed

-Throughout the past thirty years Hancock Farm & Seed Company has assisted thousands of people to replace their old St. Augustine lawns with grass varieties that are more drought resistant, insect resistant and require little maintenance.
+Throughout the past thirty years Lawn Grass & Seed Company has assisted thousands of people to replace their old St. Augustine lawns with grass varieties that are more drought resistant, insect resistant and require little maintenance.

 Our most popular lawn grass seed variety for repair or replacement of St. Augustine lawn grass is Argentine Bahiagrass.
 The appearance and durability of Argentine Bahiagrass and St. Augustine are very similar.
 Argentine Bahiagrass requires less than 1/2 of the water to maintain a lush green appearance.
 This

 is great for the environment and for your pocket!
 To view all the

 available lawn grass varieties that are commonly used to replace St.

 Augustine please use the link below.